York Walks /3

 Photographed in July 2004

-The closure blocks easy access to the riverside land for a lot of local people.
-It's a decision which benefits a small number of relatively privileged people and is to the detriment of everyone else.
+It's a decision which benefits a small number of relatively privileged people, to the detriment of the majority.

 This footpath is what we in Yorkshire would call a "snicket".
 It has long been established as a public footpath.
 It is one of a network of paths running through Clifton, several of which pass through the grounds of St Peter's School.
 The footpath goes from the street called Clifton, towards the riverside area, through the middle of a rather handsome school building, pictured right.
 It then joins another footpath, also an ancient right of way.
 (See Clifton footpaths - part 2.)